Shinto in Taiwan

 Shinto in Taiwan has its origins in the beginning of the 50-year Japanese colonial rule of Taiwan in 1895 when the Empire of Japan brought their state religion, Shinto, to the island.
-The Taiwanese were encouraged to adopt the religion in 1937 as the Empire of Japan began to intensify its expansionist policy in China and used Taiwan as its base into southeast Asia.
+The Taiwanese were encouraged to adopt the religion in 1937 as the Empire of Japan began to intensify its imperialist policy in China and used Taiwan as its base into southeast Asia.
 Of the Taiwanese who lost their lives fighting for the Japanese Emperor until the Empire's defeat in 1945, a total of 27,863 are recorded in the Book of Souls and enshrined as (英霊, eirei) in Yasukuni Shrine in Tokyo, Japan.

 Japanese colonial rule

 Between 1919 and 1936, the colonial government in Taiwan began compulsory education of Taiwanese and emphasized cultural assimilation.
 In 1937, the Japanese Empire in Taiwan began the Kōminka Movement (皇民化運動, kōminka undō), a policy of converting and fully integrating the Taiwanese as Japanese citizens.
 This was to be achieved by denying the Taiwanese of their Chinese heritage through the adoption of Japanese names and through use of the Japanese language as their national language (國語, kokugo); adopting Japanese aspects of life such as Japanese clothing, Japanese cuisine, and Shinto.
 The use of Chinese dialects and practice of Chinese customs were discouraged and Chinese-language schools were closed.
 The Japanese sought to convert the aborigines by promoting the story of Sayon as a patriotic Taiwanese.